 Many medications were also stockpiled to prepare for Brexit, meaning that the country is prepared to prevent shortages.

 Individuals are being urged not to stockpile drugs for themselves.
 Whilst there are currently no issues getting hold of drugs, if everyone tries to get more medication than they currently need it will put strain on the system.
-Practice have been advised not to issue repeat prescriptions sooner than they're due, and not to issue more than usual.
-That means that if you usually get a month's worth of medicines at a time, you won't be able to change to a 3 month supply.
+Practices have been advised not to issue repeat prescriptions sooner than they're due, and not to issue more than usual.
+That means that if you usually get a month's worth of medicines at a time, you won't be able to change to a three-month supply.

 What if there's an emergency?